David Montgomery (American football): 2023 season

 On March 16, 2023, Montgomery signed a three-year, $18 million contract with the Lions.
 He started as the RB1 at the start of the season before a rib injury in week 6.
 In a Week 4 victory over the Packers, he had 32 carries for 121 yards and three touchdowns.
 He then came back two weeks later sharing the backfield with rookie Jahmyr Gibbs.
 This duo would become one of the most successful duos in the NFL as they became the first pair of players in NFL history to combine for 1,000 yards from scrimmage and 10 touchdowns each.
 He finished the season with 219 carries for 1,015 rushing yards and 13 rushing touchdowns to go with 16 receptions for 117 receiving yards in 14 games and starts.
 He scored a touchdown in 11 different games.
 Montgomery and the Lions would go to the NFC Championship where they lost to the 49ers 34–31.
 Montgomery had 113 scrimmage yards and a rushing touchdown in the loss.

 2024 season

 In Week 4 against the Seattle Seahawks, Montgomery achieved his 7th straight game with a rushing touchdown, tying Billy Sims' record for the most consecutive games with a rushing touchdown in Lions franchise history.
 On October 12, with two years left on his current contract, Montgomery signed a two-year extension worth $18.25 million with $10.5 million in new guaranteed money that will keep him in Detroit through the 2027 season.
 In Week 15's matchup against the Buffalo Bills, Montgomery suffered a medial collateral ligament injury, which was initially believed to require a season-ending surgery.
 However, Montgomery sought additional medical opinions and returned for the divisional round of the playoffs.
 Montgomery totaled 775 rushing yards and 12 touchdowns on 185 carries and 341 receiving yards on 36 catches in 14 games.

+2025 season

+In Week 3 of the 2025 season against the Ravens, Montgomery had 12 carries for 151 yards and two touchdowns in the 38–30 win.
+He finished the 2025 season with 158 carries for 716 rushing yards and eight rushing touchdowns to go with 24 receptions for 192 receiving yards.

+Houston Texans

+On March 11, 2026, the Detroit Lions traded Montgomery to the Houston Texans in exchange for a 2026 fourth-round pick, a 2027 seventh-round pick, and offensive lineman Juice Scruggs.